Wildfires in 2021

-The 2021 wildfire season involves wildfires on multiple continents.
+The 2021 wildfire season involved wildfires on multiple continents.
 Even at halfway through the calendar year, wildfire seasons were larger than in previous history, with increased extreme weather caused by climate change (such as droughts and heat waves) strengthening the intensity and scale of fires.

 Below is a partial list of articles on wildfires from around the world in the year 2021.